Anime-influenced animation: Video games

-Pac-Man, a Japanese video game franchise, has an American cartoon that was produced by Hanna-Barbera.
-Made in 1982, the cartoon was very faithful to the source material in terms of plotline, characters and their names, and references to the original games.
+Pac-Man, a Japanese video game franchise, has an American series that was produced by Hanna-Barbera.
+Made in 1982, the series was very faithful to the source material in terms of plotline, characters and their names, and references to the original games.
 It also stands out as the very first cartoon based on a video game, as well as the first cartoon to be based from a Japanese franchise.
-The cartoon's success also led to a Halloween special and a Christmas special that follows the same animation style and character design.

-Captain N: The Game Master is a crossover cartoon series that focuses upon several video games that were originally created in Japan, including Kid Icarus, Mega Man, Castlevania, Donkey Kong, Metroid, The Adventures of Bayou Billy, Dragon Quest, The Legend of Zelda, and Wizards & Warriors, among others; the animation itself has been heavily styled by anime despite the series itself being predominantly an American media project.
+Captain N: The Game Master is a crossover animated series that focuses upon several video games that were originally created in Japan, including Kid Icarus, Mega Man, Castlevania, Donkey Kong, Metroid, The Adventures of Bayou Billy, Dragon Quest, The Legend of Zelda, and Wizards & Warriors, among others; the animation itself has been heavily styled by anime despite the series itself being predominantly an American media project.

-While the Mario franchise is originally a Japanese IP, it also has popular influence in Italy, Canada, and the United States, which led to animated co-productions in the form of The Super Mario Bros.
-Super Show!, The Adventures of Super Mario Bros.
-3, Super Mario World, and most recently, The Super Mario Bros.
-Movie.
-Meanwhile, in Mario's home country, Japan, numerous anime projects and a 1986 anime film have depicted the titular character and his brother, some of which actually follow the plot lines from the original video games.

 While the Sonic the Hedgehog franchise is originally a Japanese IP, it also has popular influence in Italy, France, Canada, and the United States, which led to animated co-productions in the form of Adventures of Sonic the Hedgehog (1993–1996), the TV series of the same name (1993–1994), Underground (1999), Boom (2014–2017) and Prime (2022–2024).
 Meanwhile, in Sonic's home country, Japan, two animated projects exist in form of the anime movie of the same name (1996), and X (2003–2005).

-While Mega Man is a Japanese property to begin with, there are two animated television series featuring the titular character and is based on the franchise, Mega Man (1994), an American cartoon co-produced by Ruby-Spears Productions and Ashi Productions, and Fully Charged (2018), an American-Canadian CGI cartoon co-produced by Man of Action Studios, Dentsu Entertainment USA, and DHX Studios Vancouver.
-Both cartoons notably draw inspiration from the "Classic" series from the original video games.

 While Street Fighter is a Japanese property to begin with, one particular animated television series based on the franchise, Street Fighter (1995), was primarily made in the United States and Canada.
-The cartoon was produced by Japanese artists, most notably Madhouse Studios and Sunrise, Inc., allowing itself for plentiful anime references and visuals, while also making references to the first movie and the earlier games.
+The series was produced by Japanese artists, most notably Madhouse Studios and Sunrise, Inc., allowing itself for plentiful anime references and visuals, while also making references to the first movie and the earlier games.